-Figure 7 below zooms in to the eight local areas of the IPS to provide further local insights.
-It should be noted that although only selected findings directly relevant to this focus are displayed in Figure 7 these results still come from regression models including - and hence controlling for the effects of - all other factors shown in Figure 6.
-Shown in green, the far right of Figure 7 shows the number of IPS meetings that the WDP IPS service in each different local authority areas has on average with their IPS clients.
+Figure 8 below zooms into the impact evidence across the eight local areas of the IPS to provide further local insights.
+It should be noted that although only selected findings directly relevant to this focus are displayed in Figure 8 these results still come from regression models including - and hence controlling for the effects of - all other factors shown in Figure 7.
+Shown in green, the far right of Figure 8 shows the number of IPS meetings that the WDP IPS service in each different local authority areas has on average with their IPS clients.
 This can been seen to range from a low of around seven in the Brent IPS service up to a high of around twenty meetings on average per client in the Hillingdon IPS service.
-Given that the assessment of the IPS service's impact is of central importance to the quantitative aspect of the evaluation its impact estimates from above are repeated on the far left of Figure 7.
+Given that the assessment of the IPS service's impact is of central importance to the quantitative aspect of the evaluation its impact estimates from above are repeated on the far left of Figure 8.
 The substantive meaning of those findings is as follows: